Patriots Are Doomed in AFC Race Without a Dominant Josh Gordon

 Gordon hasn't been a dominant player since the 2013 campaign.
 Instead, a series of failed drug tests and suspensions prevented him from participating in all but 11 games over the previous four-plus seasons.

-Even so, the Patriots organization still decided his otherworldly natural gifts were well worth sending a fifth-round pick to the Cleveland Browns for his services.
-Yet, New England's coaching staff decided to make him inactive for Sunday's 26-10 loss to the Detroit Lions at Ford Field.
-It's the first time the Patriots lost back-to-back games by double digits since the 2002 campaign, according to Sports Illustrated's Albert Breer.
+Even so, the Patriots organization decided his otherworldly natural gifts were well worth trading a fifth-round pick to the Cleveland Browns for.
+But New England's coaching staff made him inactive for Sunday's 26-10 loss to the Detroit Lions at Ford Field.
+It's the first time the Patriots lost back-to-back games by double digits since the 2002 season, according to Sports Illustrated's Albert Breer.

 Gordon's presence never loomed as large in Cleveland because the Browns never experienced the same level of expectations.
-Even so, relying on the 27-year-old cost the Cleveland multiple seasons hoping he'd finally realize his full potential.
-The Browns stuck with him through thick and thin during multiple regime changes.
+Even so, relying on the 27-year-old cost the Cleveland multiple seasons hoping he'd realize his potential.
+The Browns stuck with him through thick and thin and multiple regime changes.

-A zero-tolerance policy eventually led to the aforementioned trade.
 According to the Cleveland Plain Dealer's Mary Kay Cabot, the Browns finally decided to make the move after Gordon showed up late to the building the previous Saturday and seemed "not himself."

 How could the Patriots reach the point where their season relies on a troubled and untrustworthy, albeit supremely talented, receiver?
 Simple.
 New England is desperate.

 Before going any further, everyone wishes the very best for Gordon in his battle against addiction.
 It's something he's attempted to overcome for years.
-Eventually, he needs to show he can dominate on the field again or he'll finally run out of opportunities, especially if he can't be successful in Bill Belichick's program.
+Eventually, he needs to show he can dominate on the field again, or he'll run out of opportunities, especially if he can't be successful in Bill Belichick's program.

 The Patriots have already reached a critical point with a 1-2 start and the 3-0 Miami Dolphins next on the docket.
-New England's previous success means absolutely nothing when it lacks key components to remain competitive.
+New England's previous success means nothing when it lacks key components to remain competitive.

 Wide receiver, in particular, is a disaster.

 Chris Hogan led the way Sunday with three receptions for 31 yards.
-Phillip Dorsett's 12 receptions for 110 yards leads the team's wide receivers through three weeks even though he didn't catch a single pass against Detroit.
+Phillip Dorsett, who has 12 receptions for 110 yards, leads the team's wide receivers through three weeks even though he didn't catch a single pass against Detroit.

 The Patriots simply can't compete when relying so heavily on tight end Rob Gronkowski and running back James White in the passing game.
 Of course, Gronkowski should be the focal point of the scheme, but he needs help so defenses don't constrict the space in which he works.

 Quarterback Tom Brady connected with his All-Pro tight end four times for 51 yards.
-Obviously, Gronkowski can still be effective even his overall usage isn't being maximized.
+Obviously, Gronkowski makes an impact even if his overall usage isn't being maximized.

 Brady, meanwhile, didn't complete a single pass for more than 19 yards.
-In a pass-first league where chunk plays are crucial to creating consistent offense, New England doesn't have a legitimate field-stretcher on the outside.
-Eventually, Gordon will fill the role and make the middle of the field less constrictive.
+In a pass-first league in which chunk plays are crucial to create a consistent offense, New England doesn't have a legitimate field-stretcher on the outside.
+At some point, Gordon will fill the role and make the middle of the field less constrictive.

 However, he must overcome a tweaked hamstring while trying to absorb the Patriots' elaborate offensive scheme.